 To help you get started on your journey to finding your next great golf club we have curated a list of the best mallet putters on the market.
-To properly understand what makes these clubs so great, it is important to understand what makes putters similar and what makes them unique.
-In addition to providing you with the best mallet putters, we break down the components of these clubs to help you find the best models and shapes for your game.
+To properly understand what makes these putters so great, it is important to understand what makes putters similar and what makes them unique.
+In addition to providing you with the best mallet putters, we break down the best components of these clubs to help you find the best models and shapes for your game.

 FYI: Are you looking for the Best Gear of 2019?
 Then take a look our latest Buying Guides on the Best Golf Drivers, Fairway Woods, Irons, Wedges, Hybrids, Putters, and Golf Balls that can help you take your golf game to the next level.
 We golf course tested all of these items, and made these buyers guides just for you.
 Please take a look and let us know what you think!

 Top 4 Best Mallet Putters

 - Multi materials for high MOI, stability and better pure roll

 - Lightweight 6061 aluminun core paired with heavy 304 stainless steel frame for high MOI